mark-wiemer-org/ahkpp/README.md

 ### Function Symbol

-1. Detach source function as symbol
-2. You can add a comment to the function using a semicolon on the line above the function declaration
+1. You can add a comment to the function using a semicolon on the line above the function declaration

-### Goto Definition
+### Go to Definition

-1. Support goto function and variable definition.
+1. Supports navigation to symbol definition.
 2. Usage: Ctrl-click on the symbol to navigate to its definition.

 ![Goto Definition](image/gotoDefinition.jpg)